Another Night (song)

 "Another Night" is a song by German Eurodance and pop music project Real McCoy (also known as M.C.
 Sar & The Real McCoy).
 The single is featured on their hit album Another Night (1995), which was the American release of the project's second album, Space Invaders.
 The song was written by J. Wind, Quickmix and Olaf Jeglitza and was produced by Freshline (J. Wind and Quickmix) and the Berman Brothers.
-It was released in Europe on 12 July 1993 by Hansa Records, and two music videos were produced, directed by Nigel Dick (US version) and Angel Garcia (European version).
+It was released in Europe on 12 July 1993, by Hansa Records, and two music videos were produced, directed by Nigel Dick (US version) and Angel Gracia (European version).

 Initially a sleeper hit in Germany in 1993, "Another Night" would go on to reach the top three in the United Kingdom and United States in late 1994.
 It peaked at number one in Australia, Scotland and Zimbabwe, as well as on the Canadian and US dance charts.
 In 2008, "Another Night" was ranked at number 91 on Billboard magazine's "Top 100 Songs of the First 50 Years of the Hot 100.
 Ten years later, commemorating the 60th anniversary of the Hot 100, "Another Night" ranked at position 117.
 In 2025, the magazine ranked it among "The 100 Best Dance Songs of All Time".